bacalhau-project/bacalhau/docs/about-bacalhau/architecture.md

 When you submit a job to a given Requestor node - it handles the process of broadcasting that job to the network and then accepting or rejecting the various bids that will come back in for that job.
 There is only ever a single requestor node for a given job and that is the requestor node that job was originally submitted to.

+Once compute nodes have executed the job - they will produce “verification proposals” which the requester node will collate and combine when enough have been proposed.
+At this point - the proposals will be “accepted” or “rejected” and the compute nodes will then publish their raw results.

 ### Compute node (component)

 When a new job is seen on the network - the Compute node will decide whether it wants to “bid” on that job or not.
-If a bid is made and subsequently accepted by the requester node - a “bid accepted” event will then trigger the Compute node to “run” the job using its collection of “executors” (each of which in turn has a collection of “storage providers”).
+If a bid is made and subsequently accepted by the requester node - a “bid accepted” event will then trigger the Compute node to run the job using its collection of “executors” (each of which in turn has a collection of “storage providers”).

-Once the executor has run the job and has produced some results - the Compute node will then pass those results off to the “verifier” to process them.
-The Compute node has a collection of named verifiers and will pick the most appropriate one based on the job spec.
+Once the executor has run the job and has produced some results - the Compute node will then produce a verification proposal which the requester node will collate alongside proposals from other compute nodes that ran the same job.
+These proposals will then be accepted or rejected which will result in the compute node then publishing the raw results (via the publisher interface).
+The Compute node has a collection of named executors, verifiers and publishers and will pick the most appropriate ones based on the job spec.

 ### Executor (interface)

 The Executor is what actually “runs” the job and checks for the locality of storage used by a job.
 It will handle “presenting” the input and output storage volumes into the job when it is run.

-Storage means something entirely different between something like docker and WASM and so if a job mentions “use this IPFS cid” - it will result in two different storage providers being used depending on if the job is using the docker or WASM executor.
+Storage means something entirely different between docker and WASM and so if a job mentions “use this IPFS cid” - it will result in two different storage providers being used depending on if the job is using the docker or WASM executor.

-Put another way - the executor has two main jobs:
+Put another way - the executor has two main tasks:
-- Present the storage volumes in a way that is appropriate for the executor
+- Present the storage volumes in a way that is appropriate for the executor.
-- Run the job
+- Run the job.

-When it’s finished running the job (and there was not an error in the job), the executor should result in a local folder containing the results of the job.

-The idea is that Bacalhau makes it really easy to write new executors and it grows into a polyglot network of different compute implementations.
+When it’s finished running the job - the executor will combine stdout, stderr and named output volumes into a “results folder”.
+This results folder is then used to create the verification proposal which is sent off to the requester.
+Once “results accepted” or “results rejected” events are seen - this results folder is then sent off to the publisher to be published.

 ### Storage Provider (interface)